 - And College Boulevard, connecting West Los Angeles College to Jefferson Blvd.

-Since taking over Inglewood Oil Field operations in late 2016, Sentinel Peak Resources has continued this trend by agreeing to allow public access to a portion of our property in order to create the Park to Playa Walk.
-This walking trail will connect James Hahn Park to the Baldwin Hills Scenic Overlook with an approximately half-mile path on Inglewood Oil Field property.
-County Supervisors hope to one day extend the trail all the way to the Pacific Ocean
+Since taking over Inglewood Oil Field operations, Sentinel Peak Resources has continued this trend by agreeing to allow public access to a portion of our property in order to create the Park to Playa Trail.
+This walking trail will connect Kenneth Hahn State Recreational Area to the Baldwin Hills Scenic Overlook with an approximately half-mile path on Inglewood Oil Field property.
+County Supervisors hope to one day extend the trail all the way to the Pacific Ocean.

 Sentinel Peak Resources partners with the California Independent Petroleum Association (CIPA) to sponsor the Energy Academy Internship Program.
-This program reaches Southern California students from inner-city school districts who wish to explore career paths of a technical nature, and exposes them to careers in the energy industry.
-This paid internship program promotes science-technology-engineering-math (STEM) education through hands-on work experience, urban production site tours and traditional classroom education – providing opportunities for career building in the well-paying oil and gas industry.
-Sentinel Peak Resources invites students in the program to tour the Inglewood Oil Field, speak to oil field workers about the drilling and oil production processes, and hosts two interns from the program in our Bakersfield offices during the summer months.
+This program reaches Southern California students from inner-city school districts who wish to explore career paths of a technical nature and exposes them to careers in the energy industry.
+This paid internship program promotes science-technology-engineering-math (STEM) education through hands–on work experience, urban production site tours and traditional classroom education – providing opportunities for career building in the well-paying oil and gas industry.
+Sentinel Peak Resources invites students in the program to tour the Inglewood Oil Field, speak to oil field workers about the drilling and oil production processes.